Quick start

 Besides the proof obligations at function boundaries, you must also prove the type invariants of mutably borrowed values when the lifetimes of the created references end.

-, Creusot requires you to prove the type invariant of its current value at the end of r
+When creating a mutable reference r, Creusot requires you to prove the type invariant of its current value at the end of r’s lifetime, since r might have been used to break the invariant of the borrowed value.

-This lets Creusot assume the invariant of the final value ^r
+This lets Creusot assume the invariant of the final value ^r holds, simplifying the reasoning about mutable references.

 Here is an example: